Mathematics

 This course covers various types of differential equations of first order and higher order with constant coefficients, systems of linear differential equations, inverse differential operators, the LaPlace transformation, power series solutions, and Fourier series solutions.

-Prerequisites: Calculus
+Prerequisites: Calculus II

 Probability and Statistics | One semester (1/2 unit of credit)